altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

   }
 }
 ```
-andThen can be used to define actions which will be executed following event’s persistence - convenient for “side effects” like sending a message or logging.
+andThen can be used to define actions which will be executed following event’s persistence - convenient for "side effects" like sending a message or logging.
 Notice that actions defined in andThen block are not executed on recovery:
 ```scala
 goto(Paid) applying OrderExecuted andThen {
   case NonEmptyShoppingCart(items) ⇒